rust-practice/cargo-leet/README.md

 ## Running Directly from source without install

 These commands allow you to run the tool directly from the source code without installation.
+For more options see [generate help](#cargo-leet-generate---help)

 ```sh
 cargo run --features=tool -- leet gen